 - Do you feel strongly that today's youth should have access to innovative technology?
 Find organizations that connect technology companies with schools.

 - Can you wield a hammer and a saw?
 Why not volunteer to build homes for disadvantaged veterans in your community?

 - Interested in real estate and business?
 Join the local economic development center or chamber of commerce to meet like-minded individuals.

-Volunteering enhances your career, resume, network, and skills.
-It also fills your heart: You will know that your time, talents and efforts are helping a community you feel passionate about, and who desperately needs your service.
+Volunteering enhances your career, resume, network and skills.
+It also fills your heart: You will know that your time, talents and efforts are helping a community you feel passionate about and desperately needs your service.

 Find the Right Veteran Job

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Subscribe to Military.com to have job postings, guides and advice, and more delivered directly to your inbox.